 That will be the first to filter what public EV charging points he can use.

-Let’s look at some popular electric vehicles on the market.
+Let’s look at some popular EVs on the market according to the latest electric car sales statistics.

 Tesla charging plugs